 Applying for a fellowship is a two-step process.
 The first step is to complete the application form below and submit a Letter of Intent (LOI), which must identify the policy issue to be studied (please see list of potential research topics below) and briefly describe your initial thoughts on the research methods and data sources you could use, the potential impact of the research, and a description of how your academic and career goals would be supported by participation in this fellowship program.
 The LOI should not be more than two pages.
 A resume or curriculum vitae must accompany the LOI.
-The deadline for submitting an LOI is March 5, 2021.
+The deadline for submitting a LOI has been extended to March 15, 2022.

 From those who submit LOIs, finalists will be selected and notified by March 15, 2024.
 Finalists will be invited to complete full applications, which must include a more detailed description of the research, (official or unofficial) transcripts of undergraduate and graduate studies, one academic or professional letter of support, and a writing sample.
 Full applications will be due by March 31, 2024.
 A telephone or video call also may be scheduled.
 The fellows will be chosen and notified by April 12, 2024.
 (Note: the final choice of candidates will require the final approval of the Forum’s Fellowship Committee, and the availability of committee members may shift our deadline slightly.)

 Applicants are invited to propose a research topic of their own design or to choose from the list of possible topics below.
 Proposals that address one of our core research areas – economic development, education, government finance, or social services – are strongly preferred.